Ronnie Wood: On The Jeff Beck Group, Faces, Rolling Stones, and Slide Guitar

 Wood’s amplified lead guitar sound is one of the most distinctive in all of British rock and roll – sure-handed, heartfelt, and scrappy, all at the same time.
 Deeply rooted in prewar American country blues and postwar Chicago blues, his acoustic and electric guitar slide playing likewise have great depth of character and an appealing, bittersweet sound.

 Our interview took place on July 14, 1994, in the empty cafeteria of Toronto’s Crescent School, where the Rolling Stones were rehearsing for their Voodoo Lounge tour.
 The previous evening, I’d been invited by Keith Richards to watch the band rehearse in the school’s gymnasium, an event Ronnie references in our interview.
-Just before talking to Ronnie, I’d interviewed Charlie Watts [link below].
-As Charlie was leaving, Ronnie strode in, a dark brew in hand, and greeted me warmly.
 On the table in front of us was a photograph of various guitar slides that guitarists used over the past century.
 Ronnie examined the photo and pointed excitedly to an old hunk of thin copper pipe.
+This jumpstarted our conversation.

 Copper pipe – that’s what I use!
 3/4”.
 I also use the Stevens bar with the lap steel and a Bullet bar with the pedal steel, and I’ve used knives and lighters.